JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 They're easy to find in the in-app help.
 Read this just to get a sense of what's possible.

-# The Hash Language

-(If you're hurrying to the part where you can actually use the app, you could skip the "advanced queries" section.)

 # What Hash is

 Hash is a language for reading and writing a `Rslt`.